NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

 10. Parse response to get FRU data.
 11. Expose FRU data to corresponding property name of FruDevice as [table1](#table-1)

+FRU Devices PDI will be published at Interface xyz.openbmc_project.FruDevice, and Object path /xyz/openbmc_project/FruDevice at xyz.openbmc_project.NSM D-Bus Service.
+Services that creates inventory PDIs, like Entity-Manager, should look out for FRU Device PDIs at Object Path /xyz/openbmc_project/FruDevice, and should not depend on the name of the D-Bus Service.

 #### Table 1
 NSM PropertyID to FruDevice PropertyName
 | NSM Property ID 	| Name              	| FruDevice Property Name 	|